 Community Youth Fellowships do not fund the following:

-- letter of intent (LOI): a single-spaced LOI (maximum two pages) structured according to the template you can find in the Download Files section; the LOI can be submitted instead as a video or sound recording (maximum four minutes) covering the same points in the template
+- Letter of intent (LOI): A single-spaced letter of intent (maximum 2 pages) structured according to the template you will find online.
+The LOI can be submitted instead as a video or sound recording (maximum 4 minutes) covering the same points in the template

 Complete guidelines in English, Spanish, and an easy-to-read version are available in the Download Files section on this page.
 If you have questions or experience technical difficulties with the online application form, please contact the Youth Exchange at [email protected].

 - Letters of intent due: March 22, 2017 (11:59 p.m.
 EST)

 - Full proposals invited: April 2017 (only those applicants who have been selected to submit a full proposal will be contacted)

 - Projects begin: No earlier than July 2017

 For further information, we invite you to join one of our conference calls on March 17, 2017 (conducted in English and Spanish) in which we provide information on this opportunity and answer prospective applicants' questions.